Ultimate Guide How Do Youtubers Get Taxed in the UK?

 How Do You Register for Tax as a YouTuber?

 Anyone who derives income from YouTube operations must register as self-employed with HMRC.
-Here’s how:
+Here is how:

-Deadline: You must complete registration on October 5th of your second year earning income.
+Deadline: You must complete registration by 5 October following the end of the tax year in which you started earning income.

 How Much Tax Do YouTubers Pay?